SkylineCommunications/dataminer-docs/user-guide/Standard_Apps/EPM/EPM_I-DOCSIS/I-DOCSIS_Create_CCAP_CM_pair.md

 > [!NOTE]
 >
 > - For the **Protocol** column, only the following values are currently accepted:
+>
 >   - CISCO CMTS CCAP Platform
 >   - Arris E6000 CCAP Platform
 >   - Casa Systems CCAP Platform
 >   - CISCO CBR-8 CCAP Platform
 >   - Huawei 5688-5800 CCAP Platform
+>
 > - Click the *Cancel* button in any window to close the Automation script at any time.

-## Closing window after Script execution
+## Closing window after script execution

-After the script is executed, whether for bulk creation or single creation, a window will appear displaying important information about the execution.
-It is crucial to read this window carefully.
+After the script is executed, whether for bulk creation or single creation, a window will appear displaying important information about the execution.It is crucial to read this window carefully.

 If any line begins with [ERROR], it means that the creation of that particular element failed and was aborted.

 Lines beginning with [INFO] will provide details about any issues encountered after the creation of the elements or confirm the successful completion of processes.